wormhole-foundation/wormhole/explorer_data/bigtable_event_schema.md

 - `TokenTransferPayload:Amount` the amount of the transfer.
 - `TokenTransferPayload:OriginAddress` the address the transfer originates from.
 - `TokenTransferPayload:OriginChain` the chain identifier of the chain the transfer originates from.
-- `TokenTransferPayload:TargetAdress` the destination address of the transfer.
+- `TokenTransferPayload:TargetAddress` the destination address of the transfer.
 - `TokenTransferPayload:TargetChain` the destination chain identifier of the transfer.

 #### AssetMetaPayload